blogtitle/blogsources/content/post/go-safehtml.md

 # The checklist
 1. Block access to some packages:
- * Prevent packages outside of the "safehtml" directory from importing "raw", "uncheckedconversion" and "safehtmlutil"
+ * Prevent packages outside of the "safehtml" directory from importing "raw", "uncheckedconversions" and "safehtmlutil"
  * Only allow test builds to import the "testconversions" package.
-1. Migrate away from "html/template" and replace it with "safehtml/template"
+2. Migrate away from "html/template" and replace it with "safehtml/template"
- * For every breakage or every issue, use a "legacyconversion".
+ * For every breakage or every issue, use a "legacyconversions" call.
 Some manual refactoring might be needed, but migration should be fairly straightforward
  * RUN ALL YOUR INTEGRATION AND E2E TESTS.
 This is *important*, so important I used SHIFT and not CAPS to type it
- * Block down the list of legacy conversions: from this moment on new imports of the "legacyconversion" package are forbidden
+ * Block down the list of legacy conversions: from this moment on new imports of the "legacyconversions" package are forbidden
  * Ban use of "html/template", so that all new code is safe
-1. Refactor legacy conversions to use safe patterns
+3. Refactor legacy conversions to use safe patterns
  * Wherever possible construct HTML in a safe way and remove the legacy conversions
  * Where it is not possible use unchecked conversions.
-Every new import of the "uncheckedconversion" package should be reviewed.
+Every new import of the "uncheckedconversions" package should be reviewed.

 # Conclusions
 If you want to make sure you don't have server-side XSS in your Go code this probably is the best way to do so.
-If you have any questions or need more refactoring examples please let me know, you can contact me [here](https://twitter.com/empijei).
+If you have any questions or need more refactoring examples please let me know, you can contact me [on twitter](https://twitter.com/empijei) (direct messages are open) or [via email](mailto:empijei@gmail.com).